Thanksgiving Foods That Are Toxic to Cats and Dogs

 Onions are a huge no-no when it comes to cats and dogs.
 “No matter what form they’re in (dry, raw, cooked, powder, or within other foods), onions are some of the absolute worst foods you could possibly give your pup (it’s poisonous for dogs, and it’s even worse for cats),” says Sadie Cornelius, Marketing Director for Canine Journal.
 N-propyl disulfide, a compound in onions, is what causes all of the damage.
 “The toxin causes oxidative damage to your dog’s red blood cells by attaching to the oxygen molecules in your dog’s red blood cells,” says the American Kennel Club.
 “This reduces the ability of the red blood cells to carry oxygen, and also tricks your dog’s body into thinking that the blood cell is an invader.”
 The same goes for cats.
 Your safest bet?
 Skip the onion altogether.

 One of the best parts of Thanksgiving?
 Dessert!
 Unfortunately, you can’t share your chocolate bar with your pets.
 An ingredient in chocolate called theobromine, which is similar to caffeine, is extremely toxic for cats and dogs.
-This may result in vomiting, diarrhea, and seizures–it can even be fatal.
-(These are the 50 secrets your pet wishes they could tell you.)
+This may result in vomiting, diarrhea, and seizures—it can even be fatal.
+Also, make sure you’re not feeding your dog any of these other toxic foods for pets.

 Along with chocolate, cakes, and other baked goods are popular around the holidays.
 However, the consumption of raw eggs can cause salmonella infection in your pet, just as it can for anyone in your family.
 (Yes, that means no licking the spoon.)
 According to Pets.WebMD.com, “There are two problems with giving your cat raw eggs.
 The first is the possibility of food poisoning from bacteria like salmonella or E. coli.
 The second is rare problem but that a protein in raw egg whites, called avidin, could interfere with the absorption of the B vitamin biotin.
 This can cause skin problems as well as problems with your cat’s coat.”
 Salmonella similarly affects dogs, as well.
 Stick to dog biscuits and kitty treats instead of this sugary concoction.
-(Here are some things your cat would love to tell you.)
+Find out the 16 pet products vets never buy—and neither should you.

 Make sure you properly dispose of aluminum foil, plastic wrap, and wax paper.
 While licking up food left on these wrappings pets can ingest some of the wrapper, leading to intestinal obstructions.
 Also, look out for tooth picks, skewers, and used silverware.